csqrs/shell-novice/_episodes/05-loop.md

 > ## Beginning and End
 >
-> We can move to the beginning of a line in the shell by typing `Ctrl-A`
+> We can move to the beginning of a line in the shell by typing `Ctrl-a`
-> and to the end using `Ctrl-E`.
+> and to the end using `Ctrl-e`.
 {: .callout}

 When she runs her program now,